Security of Software Systems

 Wearable Device Security

-The second input is specifically looking at how to protect very small computing systems such as wearables from cyberattacks.
-You can read the complete report at Protect Wearable Devices Against Cyberattacks.
-The 2 primary points made are:
+The second input is specifically looking at how to protect very small computing systems such as wearables from cyber attacks.
+You can read the complete report at Protect Wearable Devices Against Cyber Attacks.
+The two primary points made are:

 - Authentication matters – really think about how you will authenticate users

 - Ultimately code decides what happens.
 So mange the code base well

 We are working constantly in the IoT space and so managing security and access is a big issues for these projects.
 If security isn’t front and centre, then field deployed devices are all in trouble.